JetBrains/kotlin/libraries/kotlinx-metadata/jvm/ReadMe.md

 ## Writing metadata

 To create metadata of a Kotlin class file from scratch, construct an instance of `KmClass`/`KmPackage`/`KmLambda`, fill it with the data and call corresponding `KotlinClassMetadata.write` function.
-Resulting `KotlinClassMetadata.annotationData` can be used to write `kotlin.Metadata` annotation on a class file.
+Resulting `kotlin.Metadata` annotation can be written to a class file.

 When using metadata writers from Kotlin source code, it's very convenient to use Kotlin scoping functions such as `apply` to reduce boilerplate: